sasparaved/vc_clone_05/README.md

 # vc_clone_05
-this prectical is for cloane directory
+this prectical is for clone directory author : ved